Joanna Chmielewska

-Biography
+Life and career

 Born in Warsaw in 1932, Chmielewska graduated as an architect in 1954 from Warsaw University of Technology, and worked as a designer before devoting herself to writing.
 Her first short story was published in the popular magazine Kultura i Życie (Culture and Life) in 1958 and her first novel, Klin (The Wedge), in 1964.
 She loved horse races and gambling: both hobbies are mentioned extensively in her books.
 She was also a connoisseur of amber, a passion which forms the basis for her 1998 novel Złota mucha (The Golden Fly).

 She wrote more than fifty novels.
 Most frequently, the protagonist is a woman called Joanna that inherits many characteristics from Chmielewska herself.
 She also often wrote about Joanna's friends like Alicja (We Are All Suspects, All in Red), co-workers (We Are All Suspects, Wild Protein) or family (The Forefathers' Wells, Bad Luck).

+In 2004, she was awarded the Officer's Cross of the Order of Polonia Restituta.

-She died on 7 October 2013.
+She died on 7 October 2013 and was buried at the Powązki Cemetery in Warsaw.